 Show him the evidence

 Your hubby is no dummy.
-He might love a hearty meat and potatoes meal, but if you show him how much savings you’ll reap by going meatless just one night per week, you might be surprised to find that he’s on board with the idea.
+He might love a hearty meat and potatoes meal, but if you show him how much savings you’ll reap by starting meat free Monday, you might be surprised to find that he’s on board with the idea.
 Especially if you outline what you can do with that savings!
 Do you dream of taking a family vacation or owning some new splurge?
 Perhaps this savings could help you budget for it.

 Over time, we have tried a variety of meatless meal ideas.
 Here are some of our favorites (and a couple that we are definitely going to try very soon!).